biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.1.10 Contributors "contributors"

 This is a list to hold contributor identifiers and a description of their type of contribution, including a field for ORCIDs to record author information, as they allow for the author to curate their information after submission.
-ORCID identifiers must be [valid](https://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier) and must have the prefix ‘[https://orcid.org/](https://orcid.org/)’.
-The contribution type is a choice taken from [PAV ontology](http://purl.org/pav/): provenance, authoring and versioning, which also maps to the [PROV-O](https://www.w3.org/TR/prov-o/).
+ORCID identifiers must be [valid](https://support.orcid.org/knowledgebase/articles/116780-structure-of-the-orcid-identifier) and must have the prefix `https://orcid.org/`.
+The `contribution` type is a choice taken from [PAV ontology](http://purl.org/pav/): provenance, authoring and versioning, which also maps to the [PROV-O](https://www.w3.org/TR/prov-o/).

 ```json
         "contributors": [